AvraSaslow/blog-analysis/req_022_facebook_climate_simulation/README.md

 ### Methods
 The objective of this analysis is to aggregate raster image files associated with a specific RCP and calculate the average value per RCP over state/country level regions.

-The first objective of this analysis is to fetch the state level burned area data from 2002 to 2019, and aggregate country level and continent level burned area.
-This analysis was done using the file [Fire_by_LULC.py](https://github.com/resource-watch/blog-analysis/blob/master/req_021_facebook_fires/Fire_by_LULC.py), following the steps:
 1. Download the NEX-GDDP data from Resource Watch.
 2. Aggregate mean RCP values 4.5 and 8.5 over state regions.
 3. Aggregate mean RCP values 4.5 and 8.5 over country regions.